 Communication; Personal, Social and Emotional; and Physical.
 These are the areas we will concentrate on first in

 a child under 3 years old.
-For a child of 3 and over, the Prime areas are: Literacy, Maths, Knowledge of the World,
+For a child of 3 and over, the Specific areas are: Literacy, Maths, Knowledge of the World,

 Art and Design.
 If a child is developing significantly in one of these areas prior to 3 years, we will include this in

 For Language development, we follow two sets of guidance.
 The Every Child A Talker (ECAT) is a national scheme which has been adopted by Leicestershire County Council, and concentrates on building early skills.
 This means that your child will learn to clap in rhythm, repeat sounds and words, and experiment with sounds prior to any introduction to writing.

 When children are showing interest and understanding in “mark making” (making their own representative pre-writing marks), we develop their skills following the DfES guidance for Early Years Settings and Schools, called Letters and Sounds.
 This extensive guide covers children up to Key Stage 2, progressing through 6 levels.
 The vast majority of the children in our settings will be working in stage 2 by the time they go to school.

 Our staff are trained in delivering this programme, and have the support of our Early Years Teachers, Sam Graveling, and Keighley Gardner.
 Sam is also a Montessori Qualified Teacher, and trains the staff in using these materials to support their learning.
 Montessori has a very strong emphasis on learning sounds and letters through phonics, which is mirrored in the Letters and Sounds guide.
 We use a series of activities and resources which can also be used at home, and we are more than happy to share website addresses, and ideas for use at home either personally or via our Facebook page.